shawngraham/eleventy-chirpy-blog-template/content/posts/2024/session-leading.md

 Notice that the bottom of this pyramid is the recollection of basic facts and concepts.
 The first year of your university training probably involved this kind of work.
 Your second year probably involved a lot of the 'understanding' level, while your third probably (ought to have) involved the application or analysis levels.
 As we go through the readings, I want you to try to generate questions or observations for us that address the 'apply', 'analyze', or 'evaluate' levels.
 (By the end of this course, you'll be working on hands-on exercises or project development that will approach the 'evaluate' and 'create' levels.)

-I do not want 'opinions' or 'criticism' in the sense of going negative.
+I do not want 'opinions' or 'criticism' in the sense of making negative comments.
 I am looking for you to read like a predator, and engage with the substance of a piece.

 You should aim to hold the spotlight on your reading for 20 to 25 minutes or so.